Javascript is not enabled.

 “Hormone therapy not only treats hot flashes and night sweats but also improves sleep quality and duration, and that’s, overall, healthy for your brain,” Pinkerton says.
 “I have patients who tell me that [hormone therapy] helps them sleep and feel better, which helps them focus and concentrate better.”

-Bottom line: MHT can help relieve problematic menopause symptoms for most women without evidence of long-term harm to brain health.
+Bottom line: MHT can help relieve problematic menopause symptoms for most women, but there is no clear evidence of long-term harm or benefit to brain health.
+Women should talk with their doctors to have a personal, evidence-based talk about their own risks and today’s lower-risk hormone therapies.

 How long should you take hormone therapy?